2001 soos--why blue-alert

 img834

-Albert Mertz is represented in numerous museums both nationally and internationally.
-The National Gallery of Denmark in Copenhagen has recently acquired an extensive collection and is currently presenting a part of it in a new display.
+Albert Mertz was represented in numerous museums both nationally and internationally.
+The National Gallery of Denmark in Copenhagen had recently acquired an extensive collection of his work and was at the time presenting a selection of it in a new display.

-Albert Mertz leaves behind an extraordinary and extensive body of work in the form of visual art and unpublished texts, which confirm the fact that he is one of Denmark's greatest artists, who has created works for the future.
+Albert Mertz left behind an extraordinary and extensive body of work in the form of visual art and unpublished texts, confirming that he was one of Denmark’s greatest artists and that he created works intended for the future.

 On August 4, 1990, a few months before his death, he wrote in his diary: